davidkhala/fabric-common/README.md

 - [nodejs][chaincode]nodejs chaincode take longer time in install chaincode only.
 - [golang][chaincode] `failed to invoke chaincode name:"lscc" , error: API error (400): OCI runtime create failed: container_linux.go:348: starting container process caused "exec: \"chaincode\": executable file not found in $PATH": unknown`
     - means package name for golang-chaincode entrance is not `main`
+- [endorsement][chaincode]chaincode partial update: when not all peers upgrade to latest chaincode, is it possible that old chaincode still work with inappropriate endorsement config; while with appropriate endorsement policy, we get chaincode fingerprint mismatch error
+- [chaincode][FAB-15285] System chaincodes are intended to be invoked by a client rather than by a user chaincode.
+Invoking from a user chaincode may cause deadlocks.
 ### Notes: Operations
 [reference](https://hyperledger-fabric.readthedocs.io/en/release-1.4/metrics_reference.html)